ncatlab/nlab-content/pages/6323.md

 but the proof had some gaps.
 It was completed in

-* {#Hall57} D. Hall, [[Arthur Wightman]]  _A theorem on invariant analytic functions with applications to relativistic quantum fi&#8230;eld theory_ , Det Kongelige Danske Videnskabernes Selskab, Matematisk-fysiske Meddelelser 31, nr.
+* {#Hall57} D. Hall, [[Arthur Wightman]]  _A theorem on invariant analytic functions with applications to relativistic quantum field theory_ , Det Kongelige Danske Videnskabernes Selskab, Matematisk-fysiske Meddelelser 31, nr.
 5:
 1-41.(1957)

 A brief statement in context is in